diegofrayo/graphql-server/README.md

 # graphql-server

-Generic GraphQL server, it is just for testing
+Generic GraphQL server.
+It is just for testing